Intergenerational Insights of a Contemporary Educator

 - It takes months to find a customer but only seconds to lose one

-- If we don't take care of our customer someone else will
+- If we don't take care for our customer someone else will

 - Service does not come from a manual it comes from the heart